det-lab/data-fitting/docs/04_fitting_curves.md

 $$f(x)=\frac{1}{\sqrt{2\pi \sigma^2}}e^{-\frac{(x-\mu)^2}{2\sigma^2}}+D$$

 In gamma spectroscopy, we are using the Gaussian as a model for how our detected energy counts are spread around the central photopeak.
 Variations in the emission and detection of our photons have caused the recorded values to "smear" into a normal distribution, with the most common value being the center of the curve.
-Fitting our data to this curve then allows us to extract the value for the central energy, $\mu$, as well as its margin of error.
+Fitting our data to this curve then allows us to extract the value for the central energy, $\mu$, as well as its margin of error/standard deviation, $\sigma$.

 In our equation, the first term ($\frac{1}{\sqrt{2\pi \sigma^2}}$) is called the **normalization constant**.
 Its purpose is to set the value of the integral of a Gaussian curve to be equal to 1, meaning 100% of the data fits under the curve, but this term can actually be dropped for our purposes.
 We can thus set our equation to be equal to: